 You would be surprised how many people set up a business with just their existing bank account.
 This is not a good idea however and it is always recommendable to keep your private and business finances separate.
 Worst case scenario, if you lose everything in your new business and you have not separated your accounts, then you could also end up losing savings and private assets.
 So be really careful to separate your new business from your private accounts and look for a solid business account.

-As construction is one of the highest ranking industries for accidents and insurance payouts it is essential that you are covering yourself with the necessary insurance policies to ensure that you are protected should there ever be any accidents or mishaps under your clock.
+As construction is one of the highest ranking industries for accidents and insurance payouts it is essential that you are covering yourself with the necessary insurance policies, from tradesman insurance to fleet insurance and professional indemnity insurance to ensure that you are protected should there ever be any accidents or mishaps under your clock.
 Again, hire the help of a specialised insurance agent and allow them to talk you through the necessary insurance for your construction company.

 Build Your Foundation Team